OCA/sale-workflow/sales_team_security/readme/DESCRIPTION.rst

 It also handles the propagation of the sales team from commercial partners to the contacts, which standard doesn't do.

+It also handles the sync (auto-creation and remove) of followers in company partners and childs of them according to salesmans.
+Any example about it:
+- Partner company > Salesman: Admin
+- Partner company, Contact 1 > Without salesman
+- Partner company, Contact 2 > Salesman: Demo
+All these partners have these followers: Admin + Demo

 And finally, there are rules for partners to be restricted to the own ones for the group "User: Own Documents Only" for being coherent with the permission scheme.
 Someone with this permission will see: